2019 Image of Excellence Newsletter

 The Image of Excellence Newsletter features important VCU Department of Radiology updates, headlines and faculty achievements.

 Top Headline: Renovation and Expansion to Better Serve Communities

 The VCU Department of Radiology has expanded services at the Neuroscience, Orthopaedic and Wellness Center (N.O.W.
-Center) with the addition of new CT and MRI scanners and DXA in June 2019.
+Center) with the addition of new computed tomography (CT) and magnetic resonance imaging (MRI) scanners and a bone density (DXA) scanner in June 2019.
 (Image: New MRI scanner at N.O.W.
 Center.)
 We are also in the midst of several renovation projects that include Main 3, Main 4 and ACC lower level.

 The project on Main 3 of the VCU Medical Center will occur in 8 phases of renovation planned over the next 3 years with an estimated completion in late 2022.
-Some of the areas to be renovated include faculty and administration space, the Image Resource Center (IRC) and PICC team, patient registration and waiting area, as well as interventional radiology, fluoroscopy, ultrasound and CT areas.
-Main 4 space has been secured by the Department for inpatient ultrasound.
-We also secured space in the West Hospital to expand our 2nd floor footprint.
+Areas we are renovating include faculty and administration space, the Image Resource Center and PICC team, patient registration and waiting area.
+Interventional radiology, fluoroscopy, ultrasound, and CT areas are also being renovated, and Main 4 space has been secured for inpatient ultrasound.
+We are also expanding our 2nd floor footprint in the West Hospital for administrative offices.

 Master Plan: Expansions in Progress